wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 You are a WebSphere Administrator, part of a WebSphere Operations Team that is responsible for maintaining security compliance of the WebSphere estate in the enterprise.

-A typical “as-is” process for maintaining security compliance for WebSphere environments is often a very manual and time consuming process, as illustrated below:
+A typical **as-is** process for maintaining security compliance for WebSphere environments is often a very manual and time consuming process, as illustrated below:

 ![](./lab1-media/media/image2.png)